 How long will it take to see results?

 Everyone responds differently to whitening treatments and everyone will whiten at different rates.
 Some stains are easier to treat than others.
 Teeth that are yellow or brown are easier to whiten than teeth that are gray/blue.
 Younger patients typically whiten more quickly than older patients, but every patient is different.

 When whitening, keep in mind that your smile looks most natural when the color of your teeth matches the whites of your eyes.
 Some people want a Hollywood white smile, but that is not a natural color for teeth and few people can actually reach that color of white.

 How long will results last?

 Teeth whitening results are very stable, leaving you with a stunning smile long after treatment is over.
 However, there are a few factors that can make teeth lose their luster: genetics, diet, age, some medications (like tetracycline), and certain habits (like smoking) may affect the length of your whitening results.
 Fortunately, you can purchase more whitening gels—individually (3-4 applications) or 4-pack—and keep your smile brilliant and beautiful!

-No, only natural tooth structure can be whitened; any crowns or fillings that you have will not react to whitening products.
+No, only natural tooth structures can be whitened.
+Any crowns or fillings you have will not react to whitening products.

 Opalescence Whitening Gels can only be purchased by existing customers who have OTIS Dental custom whitening trays.
 Please contact us for refills.